nelson-n/cs-math-nn/DataStructuresAlgorithms/DataStructuresCheatsheet.md

 * `Heaps` allow for quick access to the smallest or largest item in a set.
 * One approach would be to just keep a sorted set, but this is expensive as it requires a O(n log n) re-sort with each insertion to the set.
 * The heap approach is to keep the largest (or smallest) item at a known location in the set where inserts cause the item to move to a known location.
-    - This is implemented as a `Binary Tree` where the child node is always smaller than the parent node, thus the root node is the largest value in the heap.
+    - This is represented (but not implemented) as a `Binary Tree` where the child node is always smaller than the parent node, thus the root node is the largest value in the heap.
+In practice, this is implemented with a `Singly Linked List`.
 * `Heaps` can also be stored as `Arrays` where the root node is stored at index 0.
 This saves the overhead cost of pointers that are in a linked-list.
     - The left child of a node is stored at index 2n + 1.
     - The right child of a node is stored at index 2n + 2.
     - The parent of a node is stored at index (n - 1) / 2.
+* Heap Insert Algorithm = Insert the new value into the tree, compare to its parent node, if greater then swap the two values, repeat until the value finds its correct position.
 * `Heapsort` = Algorithm where the largest value is pulled off the heap one at a time and placed in a sorted array, runs in O(n log n).
-* Heap Insert Algorithm = Insert the new value into the tree, compare to its parent node, if greater then swap the two values, repeat until the value finds its correct position.
 * `Priority Queue` = Structure to store the highest priority item at the front.
-A heap is used internally, but the concept of largest value is changed to represent highest priority using a custom comparator to determine the priority of items.
+A heap is used internally, but the concept of largest value is changed to represent highest priority by using a custom comparator to determine the priority of items.
     - Allows quick access to the highest (or lowest) priority item in a set.

 ### Graphs